cha0sHub/WildArmsBelselkBash/README.md

 RandomizerConsole.exe \[input_file\] \[output_file\] \[seed\]

 Shout outs to Abyssonym for help with emulator choice, randomizer advice, and the python code that the Utilities project is based off of.
-Shout outs to Power etc. for Run Away code and MIPS/PS1 doc.
+Shout outs to Powerofthepowerofthepower for Run Away code and MIPS/PS1 doc.